close

 The rising cost of higher education exacerbates these financial challenges.
 Over the past few decades, tuition rates at public and private colleges and universities have skyrocketed.
 This increase in tuition has not been matched by a corresponding increase in financial aid, leaving many students with substantial financial gaps.
 For African American female students, these gaps often result in the need to work part-time or even full-time jobs while attending school, which can detract from their academic performance and overall college experience.
 Balancing work and study can lead to burnout and decreased academic achievement.

-Scholarships and grants are critical resources for many African American female students, but they are not always sufficient.
-While programs like the Pell Grant provide essential support, they often do not cover the full cost of attendance.
+Scholarships and grants are critical resources for many African American female students, but they are only sometimes sufficient.
+While programs like the Pell Grant provide essential support, they often need to cover the full cost of attendance.
 Additionally, scholarships targeted at minority students are highly competitive and may not be enough to bridge the financial gap.
 The application process for scholarships and financial aid can be daunting and time-consuming, requiring students to navigate complex forms and meet strict deadlines.
-This process can be particularly challenging for first-generation college students who may lack guidance and support from their families.
+This process can be particularly challenging for first-generation college students who may need more guidance and support from their families.

 Student loans are a common solution to the financial challenges of higher education, but they come with their own set of problems.
 African American female students are more likely to take on student debt than their white peers, and they often graduate with higher levels of debt.
 The burden of student loans can have long-term consequences, affecting their financial stability and career choices after graduation.
 High levels of debt can limit their ability to buy homes, save for retirement, and invest in their futures.
 The stress associated with repaying student loans can also negatively impact their mental health and overall well-being.